LOS ANGELES, CA

 Tso Construction, Inc

 A bedroom, bath and spa (sauna, shower and changing room) complete the interior.
 The water elements are integral to the building.
 The jacuzzi spa is located at the upper deck and cascades down to the lower body of water that doubles as a swimmers pool.
-The series of outdoor rooms are defined by the various bodies of water and the presence of the roof.
-An oculus penetrates the overhang making one aware of the sun’s impact throughout the day and at various times of the year.
+A series of outdoor rooms are defined by the various bodies of water.
+The looming roof extends over the pool providing protection while swimming.
+An oculus penetrates the overhang, making one aware of the sun’s impact throughout the day and at various times of the year.